Chapter 22 (Part 3) – An active year with John in New Rochelle

 and extremely unattractive, while my niece and the other beautiful young women were sitting around on the floor looking smart and attractive.

 We became in a way Kajsa’s vice parents, and she came with me to school every day and got to know and become friends with my dear student Nora and her friend Rita who didn’t take French.
-I remember that in art class, Nora’s art class certainly, Kajsa sculpted a very nice little thing.
-I wonder if she still has it.
+I remember that in art class, Nora’s art class certainly, Kajsa sculpted a very nice little thing, besides doing the fine acrylic painting that is reproduced here.
+I know she still has it.
 So Kajsa who is now a French and English teacher like me, got to see the enormous difference between a Swedish Gymnasium and a U.S high school.

 We went sailing more times in my little Rhodes 19.
 I loved my boat and I loved sailing.
 I think Kajsa enjoyed it too, even though John did not.